Theis-Mathiassen/NeuralGraphs/README.md

 ## Overview

 This project is made alongside a semester project report for AAU, focusing on graph convolutional networks.
-It generates a GNN model for the MUTAG dataset, while providing insightful information, and visualizations.
+It generates a GNN model for the MUTAG dataset, while providing tools to gather insightful information, and visualizations.
 The hyperparameters can easily be adjusted for experimentation.

 ## Features